-There shall be three (3) or more members of the Independent Committee, and to enable fair and neutral judgments, selection of the committee's members will be made from outside directors and outside auditors of our company who are independent of the managing directors, and outside professionals such as lawyers, certified public accountants, certified tax accountants, academic experts, and business experts having broad administrative experience.
+There shall be three (3) or more members of the Independent Committee, and to enable fair and neutral judgments, selection of the committee's members will be made from external directors and external auditors of our company who are independent of the managing directors, and outside professionals such as lawyers, certified public accountants, certified tax accountants, academic experts, and business experts having broad administrative experience.
 The brief overview of the Independent Committee is as described in Attachment 2.
-Also, four (4) persons described in Attachment 3 are going to be appointed or reappointed as the member of the Independent Committee as from the conclusion of the Annual Meeting of Stockholders.
+Also, five (5) persons described in Attachment 3 are going to be appointed as the members of the Independent Committee as from the conclusion of the Annual Meeting of Stockholders.